At Forest School children play and learn in our woodland area on a regular and sustained basis.

 Evaluations of the impact of Forest School on children have highlighted improved confidence, social skills, communication, motivation and concentration, physical skills, knowledge, understanding and respect for the natural environment.

-Mrs Whitford has completed Forest School training and will be delivering Forest school activities across each of the classes.
+Mrs Whitford has completed Forest School training and will be delivering Forest school activities across each of the classes throughout the year.